OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/kerberos/README.md

       "https://localhost:8443/openidm/recon?_action=recon&mapping=managedUser_systemKerberos"
     ```

-5. Retrieve the list of all users in kerberos again to see the reconciled user
+5. Retrieve the list of all users in kerberos again to see the reconciled users

     ```bash
     $ curl -k -u "openidm-admin:openidm-admin" --request GET \